 - How the Amazon Prime Renewal Scam Works

-- Have You Fallen for the Amazon Prime Renewal Scam?
+- Have You Fallen for the Amazon Prime Renewal Phone Scam?

 - Frequently Asked Questions

-If you receive a phone call from "Amazon" about your Prime subscription, it's a scam and you should hang up immediately.
-If there are any issues with your subscription or payment method you'll be able to check this by logging into your Amazon account or by checking your email.
+If you receive a phone call from "Amazon" about your Prime subscription, it's a scam, and you should hang up immediately.
+If there are any issues with your subscription or payment method, you'll be able to check this by logging into your Amazon account or by checking your email.
+Here is what you need to know about Amazon Prime renewal phone scams and how to beat them.

 How the Amazon Prime Renewal Scam Works